fiskaltrust/rollout-doc/getting-started/operator-onboarding/invitation-process.md

 ### Explanation

-If the preparations are done, the invitation process should work autimatised.
+If the preparations are done, the invitation process should work automatized.
 However, if problems arise, you can fix the most of them on yourself.
 Have a look at the protocol of invitations, if a PosOperator claims, that there was no e-mail invitation.
 There a several ways to help.

-#### Assigning, editing and deleting a PosOperator
+### Assigning, editing and deleting a PosOperator

 ![8-onboarding](images/8-onboarding-portal.png "8-onboarding-portal")